mcsweet/datascience_SP25/data-science-curriculum-build/challenges/c06-covid19-assignment.md

 - Loving has more cases than people which could be due to the state worker who logged the data inputting the wrong amount or a large number of people being treated in the county.
-The county only has a population of 102 persons.
+The county only has a population of 102 persons and the normalized data only looked at for 100k population but they had 192156 cases.
+- Only one county is on both top 10 number of cases and deaths per 100k
 - When did these “largest values” occur?
-  - I am not sure what this question is asking?
+  - The largest values occurred on May 13th, 2022
   - This primarily happens in small counties aka populations under (12k).
 It would be interesting to see what the access to medical care looks like in these small counties or what else is